-The energy use baseline was established in 2013 and is measured by Site Energy Use Intensity (Site EUI).
+The Energy Use baseline is measured by Site Energy Use Intensity (Site EUI).
 Site EUI measures a building's annual energy performance normalized by its gross square footage and is an output from ENERGY STAR Portfolio Manager.
-Due to the irregular occupancy patterns of the DLCC, its energy baseline was established as its actual performance in 2004.
-The energy baseline for the DLCC is 89.5 kBTU/sqft.
-The actual Site EUI for the DLCC in 2013 was 64.1 kBTU/sqft, which represents a 28.4% reduction from the baseline and demonstrates that the DLCC is already meeting the 2020 goal for the initiative.
+The majority of District partners use 2003 Commercial Buildings Energy Consumption Survey (CBECS) data from the U.S. Energy Information Administration to set their baselines, but CBECS does not include convention centers.
+Therefore, GBA established the Energy Use baseline for the building at 90.2 kBTU/sqft, which is reflective of the actual performance of the building in 2004, the first full year of operations.
+The actual Site EUI for the DLCC in 2014 was 67.1 kBTU/sqft, which represents a 25% reduction from the baseline.
+A 25% reduction demonstrates that the DLCC is already meeting the incremental 2020 goal (20% reduction from baseline) established by the Pittsburgh 2030 District.